Safeguarding Adults Training

 Clinical Commissioning Group (CCG)

-A governing body of local GPs who plan and buy local health and care services that local communities need, including: urgent and emergency care; most community health services; and mental health and learning disability services.
+A governing body who plan and buy local health and care services that local communities need, including: urgent and emergency care; most community health services; and mental health and learning disability services.
+CCG's are in the process of being replaced by Integrated Care Systems (ICS) which is part of the NHS's Long-Term Plan.

 People who purchase services, often from voluntary and independent sector organisations, to provide health and care services.